A Course on the Introduction to Quantum Software Engineering: Experience Report: Project Assessment and Deliverables

-\header{Evaluation criteria.} The project proposal was evaluated for clarity of background and objective, appropriateness of methods, plausibility of expected results, strength of implications, and overall structure.
+The project proposal was evaluated for clarity of background and objective, appropriateness of methods, plausibility of expected results, strength of implications, and overall structure.
 The final report was evaluated for technical depth, organization and clarity, conclusion and future-work discussion, adherence to formatting expectations, use of references and supporting material, creativity and originality, and presentation of visuals or supplementary artifacts.
-Taken together, these components were intended to support both open-ended exploration and disciplined project execution.
+Together, these criteria balanced open-ended exploration with disciplined execution.